 I saw this viscose Italian print on Mood’s website and kept coming back to it.
-It’s much bolder then the prints I normally wear but it has all my favorite colors, a bright aqua, deep plum and gorgeous bronze.
+It’s bolder than the prints I normally wear but it has all my favorite colors, a bright aqua, deep plum and gorgeous bronze.
 I just love the color blocked pattern!
 I thought a kimono style topper would be the perfect way to wear this.
 Simple and light and so easy to mix into my wardrobe.
-I already had the bronze silk pants (pictured) that I bought at work (Club Monaco) and they pair perfectly.
+I already had the bronze silk pants (pictured) (RTW from Club Monaco) and they pair perfectly.
 The pants were actually two sizes too big but I loved the color and pocket stitching detail.
 So easy to take in the elastic waist and make them fit perfectly.

 All the Details:

-Fabric: Italian Geometric Color Blocked Crepe Mood (sold out)
+Fabric: Italian Geometric Color Blocked Crepe Mood (OOS)

 I bought this Koos Van Den Akker for Vogue pattern last year to make this winter but hadn’t found the right fabric.
 While this sheer fabric isn’t recommended (the pattern suggests sturdier Linen, Crepe, Gabardine and Wool Flannel) I figured I could alter and simplify it a bit to make it work.